Wenzhengchina/Matching-in-the-Dark/README.md

 See the [homepage](https://) of `MID dataset` for more details.

-If there is a need to manually get the `MID` dataset, download and untar the following file:
+If there is a need to manually get the `MID dataset`, download and untar the following file:

 * [MID](https://drive.google.com/drive/folders/1_K-gnCcbyVIa8zzTVC8EGsCZRi8V2hGQ?usp=sharing) [460GB].